 B Cellars (founded 2003) makes their wine in Napa Valley and uses primarily Napa Valley grown grapes with Sonoma County vineyards providing the majority of the grapes for their white wines.
 For years they maintained a business office in Orange County (south of Los Angeles).
 We first caught up with the owners at a tasting in Los Angeles (yes one of the many locations outside of Napa that we have been to during our Napa wine odyssey) and then conducted a follow up interview in Napa Valley which is where their wine is actually made by the master of Napa Cabernet Sauvignon, Kirk Venge.

 Two partners, Jim Borsack and Duffy Keys (two of the nicest individuals we have met in Napa Valley), are both originally from Southern California and met by random chance at a 4th of July BBQ and discovered that each had similar aspirations in regard to someday making wine.
 Chance meetings that turn into business partnerships typically fail – even early on in the partnership and often after several years.
-When personalities, resources and an acumen for business align – really good things can happen.
+When personalities, resources and an acumen for business align, really good things can happen.
 Both Jim and Duffy stayed in contact after their first meeting and two years later they formed B Cellars.
 This property, hospitality center, wine facilities and gorgeous grounds did not happen overnight.

 Both Jim and Duffy made many trips to Napa Valley, interviewing growers, winery owners and vintners.
 They wanted to have a complete perspective of the wine industry before taking additional steps.
 They started small, virtually – making their wine at another winery and using the space in several Napa tasting rooms over the years to showcase the B Cellars wines.

 Jim and Duffy are very involved in all aspects of this business.
 Their focused determination to succeed and consistently offer a top wine at a reasonable value is clearly evident.
 Both men have a diversity of backgrounds in the luxury and hospitality spaces.
 For more than 30 years Jim was co-owner of El Portal, whose primary products were women’s handbags and designer goods – at one point operating over 100 stores.
 He was also instrumental in the creation of Swatch watch franchising.
 Duffy spent more than 20 years with Four Seasons Hotels & Resorts.
 And both Jim and Duffy have taken winemaking classes at UC Davis.
+And another partner, Bill Cameron of Oklahoma City and an officer of American Fidelity is an investor in B Cellars.
+His beautiful house is perched on the hill above the winery.

 Their labels display the lower case “b” with a degree sign representing Brix, which is the symbol for how the sugar content of grapes are measured.
 However, ‘b’ in this case might as well stand for “blend” as all their wines are blends; even their 100% Cabernet Sauvignon is a blend of several vineyards and often multiple vineyards will be represented in their wines even for the same variety.
-As of the time of this review, B Cellars produces a Blend 23 (their one white wine), and Blend 24 through Blend 26 which are all red wines.
+As of the time of this review, B Cellars produces a Blend 23 (a white wine), and Blend 24 through Blend 26 which are all red wines.
 In addition, they produce limited quantities of single varietal wines; the intent with these is to showcase some of the varieties that form the components of their blended wines.

 B Cellars embraced the evolution of the wine tasting experience in Napa Valley with the opening of their estate property, winery and hospitality centers in late summer 2014.
 We have seen wine tasting in the valley evolve from simply dropping into a winery and walking up to the bar – to the more personalized sit-down tasting experiences.
 And finally, this: where food is an integral part of a winery visit.

-A 15,000 plus square foot cave tunneled under a knoll that sits on their property provides ample wine making space.
+A 16,000 plus square foot cave tunneled under a knoll that sits on their property provides ample wine making space.
 The winery building sits next to the cave at the edge of this hill.
 The inside of the cave serves a dual purpose – barrel storage as well as a section that is elegantly decorated for a number of private personalized tasting experiences.
-One room in the cave is called the “Heritage Room” but really it is an homage to prominent Napa based grower Andy Beckstoffer and to several of his managed vineyards that B Cellars sources grapes from.
+One room in the cave is called the Heritage Room, but really it is an homage to prominent Napa based grower Andy Beckstoffer and to several of his heritage vineyards that B Cellars sources grapes from.
+Another room is named Vintage Oaks and includes maps highlighting all the B Cellars vineyard sources.
+These maps were designed by Tom Jarman.

 Select Wines